djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">November 2022</span>\.
+I will be attending [NeurIPS 2022](https://nips.cc/) in New Orleans.
+Reach out if you will be around and would like to connect!

+* <span style="color:grey">November 2022</span>\.
+Very excited to share that 3 of our papers have been accepted at [AAAI 2023](https://aaai.org/Conferences/AAAI-23/)!
+1. Learning Control Policies for Stochastic Systems with Reach-avoid Guarantees; 2.
+Quantization-aware Interval Bound Propagation for Training Certifiably Robust Quantized Neural Networks; 3.
+Bidding Graph Games with Partially-Observable Budgets.
+Thanks and congrats to my coauthors.

+* <span style="color:grey">October 2022</span>\.
+I have completed my internship with Amazon in London and will move back to Vienna.
+Thanks to the Prime Video Automated Reasoning team for hosting me for another great internship (this time in person)!

 * <span style="color:grey">September 2022</span>\.
 Our work Algorithms and Hardness Results for Computing Cores of Markov Chains has ben accepted at [FSTTCS 2022](https://www.fsttcs.org.in/2022/).
-Thanks to my collaborators Ali Ahmadi, Krishnendu Chatterjee, Amir Kafshdar Goharshady, Tobias Meggendorfer and Roodabeh Safavi.
+Thanks and congrats to my coauthors!

 * <span style="color:grey">September 2022</span>\.
 Our work Social Balance on Networks: Local Minima and Best-edge Dynamics has been accepted at [Physical Review E](https://journals.aps.org/pre/).
-Thanks to my collaborators Krishnendu Chatterjee, Jakub Svoboda, Andreas Pavlogiannis and Josef Tkadlec.
+Thanks and congrats to my coauthors!

 * <span style="color:grey">August 2022</span>\.
 Program committee member for [AAAI 2023](https://aaai.org/Conferences/AAAI-23/).

-* <span style="color:grey">August 2022</span>\.
-Attended [FLoC 2022](https://www.floc2022.org/) and presented our paper [Sound and Complete Certificates for Quantitative Termination Analysis of Probabilistic Programs](https://hal.archives-ouvertes.fr/hal-03675086/) at [CAV 2022](http://i-cav.org/2022/) in Haifa, Israel.
-Thanks to my collaborators Krishnendu Chatterjee, Amir Kafshdar Goharshady and Tobias Meggendorfer.

-* <span style="color:grey">June 2022</span>\.
-Very excited to share that our [PLDI 2022](https://pldi22.sigplan.org/) paper [Differential Cost Analysis with Simultaneous Potentials and Anti-potentials](https://dl.acm.org/doi/abs/10.1145/3519939.3523435) was featured in an Amazon Science [blog post](https://www.amazon.science/blog/calculating-the-differential-cost-of-code-changes)!